Guide, Reviewed 2 May 2026

-How to Find a Good Driving Instructor in the UK
+How to Find a Driving Instructor in the UK (2026 Guide)

 Most UK learners pick the first instructor a friend recommends, then stick with them for 40 plus hours regardless of fit.
 When it does not work, it costs £1,000 plus and months of slow progress.
+See our how many lessons you need and driving test cost breakdown guides for the spend you are committing to.
 Here is how to choose properly the first time.

 In the UK, the only legal way to charge for driving lessons is to be on the official DVSA register.
 There are two grades you may see in someone car windscreen.